 Energy-efficient bulbs also come in special shapes (such as candles) and smaller sizes (for use in chandeliers and other decorative fittings).

-For everyday spiral and other common CFL shapes look in your supermarket first.
-Hardware chains will have a wider range of the more specialised styles but for that even harder-to-get bulb try the specialist lighting shops.
+LEDs and CFLs are available at most supermarkets, hardware stores, and specialised lighting and electrical shops.
+Hardware chains will have a wider range of the more specialised styles but for that even harder-to-get bulb try specialist lighting shops.

 The introduction of CFLs has seen some emotive claims made about the perceived hazard from the mercury released from a broken bulb.
 We've looked at an extensive independent study into the health risks, and conclude that the tiny amount of mercury in a broken CFL is unlikely to be a health hazard.